-- written words will only be very temporarily visible (fade away?) - no/alternative copy-paste function (slight alteration when pasted?) - no/alternative delete function (adding in more instead of getting rid of text?) - · everything is written to an external file that is only accessible when one decides the document is finished - · no possibility of editing a file after finishing it - more magic I still need to ponder over
+- written words will only be very temporarily visible (fade away?) - no/alternative copy-paste function (slight alteration when pasted?) - no/alternative delete function (adding in more instead of getting rid of text?) - everything is written to an external file that is only accessible when one decides the document is finished - · no possibility of editing a file after finishing it - more magic to be pondered over

-I am not only interested in the possible outcomes of this tool, but also in the potential of changing writing (and ultimately also reading) experiences by reconfiguring the parameters of a technology we are familiar with, generally take for granted and have fixed expectations from.
+First of all, this will NOT be the end product of my research.
+I hope to finish the editor by the end of February so that it can be used by myself and others to provide me with tangible findings where my further research can be rooted in.
+I am interested in the potential of changing writing (and ultimately also reading) experiences by reconfiguring the parameters of a technology we are familiar with, generally take for granted and have fixed expectations from.
 By doing so, I try to emphasize on the artificiality of writing and its conception as a highly technologized instance of the spoken word.
-Again, both are not opposites but in a state of constant mutual reference and dependence.
-This approach of altering existing conventions and defining certain constraints can be applied to other writing and reading tools or contexts, and my plan is to do so too.
-But for now the idea of a text editor sounds, or should I write 'looks' in this format of a text, like a good place to start my quest.
+The approach of altering existing conventions and defining constraints can be applied to other writing and reading tools or contexts, and as stated above, I will do so too.
+But for now this text editor sounds, or should I write 'looks', like a relevant practical starting point for my quest.